A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Asymptotic Efficiency of Graph-Based Two-Sample Tests

 \begin{cor} Let $\sG$ be an undirected graph functional and $\{\P_\theta\}_{\theta\in \Theta}$ a parametric family of distributions in $\R^p$ satisfying~Assumption \ref{dist4} at $\theta=\theta_1\in \Theta$.
 If the pair $(\sG, \P_{\theta_1})$ satisfies Assumption \ref{varundirectedcond}, then the asymptotic efficiency of the test statistic \eqref{2sampleG1} is

 whenever the denominator above is strictly positive. \end{cor}

-\begin{remark}Note that the numerator in~\eqref{effundirected} is zero when $p=q=1/2$, that is, when the two sample sizes $N_1$ and $N_2$ are asymptotically equal.
-Depending on the value of the denominator the following two cases arise: \begin{enumerate}[$\bullet$] \item If the graph functional is non-sparse, that is, $|E(\sG(\cV_N))|/N\rightarrow \infty$, then $\gamma_0=0$ in~\eqref{gamma0gamma1} and the denominator in~\eqref{effundirected} is also zero, since $r=2pq=1/2$.
+\begin{remark} Note that the numerator in~\eqref{effundirected} is zero when $p=q=1/2$, that is, when the two sample sizes $N_1$ and $N_2$ are asymptotically equal.
+This is because, conditional on the graph, the variables $\{\psi(c_i, c_j): (Z_i, Z_j) \in E(\sG(\cZ_N))\}$ are pairwise independent when $p=q$, and, as a result, the test statistic \eqref{2sampleG1} does not correlate with the likelihood ratio.
+Therefore, depending on the value of the denominator in \eqref{effundirected} the following two cases arise: \begin{enumerate}[$\bullet$] \item If the graph functional is non-sparse, that is, $|E(\sG(\cV_N))|/N\rightarrow \infty$, then $\gamma_0=0$ in~\eqref{gamma0gamma1} and the denominator in~\eqref{effundirected} is zero, since $r=2pq=1/2$.
 Therefore, non-sparse undirected graph functionals do not have a non-degenerate distribution at the $N^{\frac{1}{2}}$ scale when $p=q$, and Corollary~\ref{ASYMEundirected} does not apply.
+This degeneracy is well-known in the graph-coloring literature: For example, the limiting distribution of the test statistic under the null hypothesis in this case follows from \cite[Theorem 1.3]{BDM}.

-\item If the graph is sparse, that is, $\gamma>0$, then the denominator of~\eqref{effundirected} is non-zero when $p=q$.
-This implies that tests based on sparse graph functionals cannot have non-zero efficiencies when the two-sample sizes are asymptotically equal.
-In fact, it will be shown in Section~\ref{applications} that the tests in Section~\ref{graph2test} which are based on sparse graph functionals, like the MST, the $K$-NN graph, and the NBM, have zero asymptotic efficiency even when $p\ne q$, for distributions satisfying Assumption~\ref{dist4}. \end{enumerate}
+\item If the graph is sparse, that is, $\gamma_0>0$, then the denominator of~\eqref{effundirected} is non-zero when $p=q$. {\it This shows that tests based on sparse graph functionals cannot have non-zero efficiencies when the two-sample sizes are asymptotically equal.}

-The situation, however, is different for directed graph functionals: the formula in Theorem~\ref{ASYME} does not have a degeneracy at $p=q$ if the limiting scaled in-degree $\lambda^\downarrow(\cdot)$ and the out-degree $\lambda^\uparrow(\cdot)$ are not equal almost everywhere.
-For this reason, depth-based tests (where the underlying directed graph is dense) generally have non-zero power for all values of $0< p <1$ (see Theorem~\ref{POWERDEPTH}). \end{remark}